siraat-ai-academy/azurex4-cert-bootcamp/README.md

 Mr. eks2 doesn’t just learn cloud.
 He teaches us how to learn — with heart, with care, and with humility.

 ### • **Kasper Madsen**
 A cheerful Danish Azure Administrator who teaches with calmness and light humor.
 He believes that **Azure labs should feel like small wins**, not overwhelming hurdles.
 His goal?
 To make every command, every config — feel joyful and doable.
-With each step, Kasper brings smiles, structure, and a sense of steady progress to every learner’s journey.
+With each step, Kasper brings **smiles, structure**, and a sense of **steady progress** to every learner’s journey.

+> "Even complex cloud tasks can feel like poetry — if taught with peace."

 ### • Sofia Zaymera
 Born in Granada, Spain, Sofia is an Azure Admin enthusiast who believes that learning should feel like a breeze — not a burden.